scottbez1/smartknob/README.md

 More documentation on the BOM and what parts you need to order is coming in the future - thanks so much for your interest!
 Follow me on [Twitter](https://twitter.com/scottbez1) for the latest updates on this and other projects.

+View the [Base PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-ibom.html) and [Screen PCB Interactive BOM](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_screen-ibom.html) (or, the combined [BOM csv](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-bom.csv)) for electronics/hardware parts list.

 A few miscellaneous notes in the meantime:

  - This can _probably_ be FDM 3D printed with a well-tuned printer, but the parts shown in videos/photos were MJF printed in nylon for tight tolerances and better surface finish
  - If you wanted a simpler build, you could omit the LCD and just merge the knob + glass from the model into a single STL to get a closed-top knob
  - There's limited space inside the LCD mount for wiring, and 8 wires need to fit through the hole in the center.
 I used 30 AWG wire-wrapping wire.
 Enamel-coated wire would probably work too.
  - Strain gauges are BF350-3AA, and glued in place with CA glue (I'll include video of this process in the future, but essentially I used kapton tape to pick up the strain gauge and hold it in place during curing).
-This has to be done after reflow soldering, and would be hard to remove in case of a mistake, so MAKE SURE TO PRACTICE FIRST!
+This has to be done after reflow soldering, and would be hard to remove/fix in case of a mistake, so MAKE SURE TO PRACTICE GLUING strain gauges to other items before attempting on the PCB!
  - The TMC6300 is _tiny_ and has a bottom pad, so I would seriously consider getting a stencil along with the PCB order.
 Even with the stencil I needed to manually clean up some bridging afterward; I _highly_ recommend Chip Quik NC191 gel flux, available on [Amazon](https://amzn.to/3MGDSr5) (or use this [non-affiliate link](https://www.amazon.com/Smooth-Flow-No-Clean-syringe-plunger/dp/B08KJPG3NZ) instead) or from your electronics distributor of choice.
+Flux is also very helpful when soldering the LCD ribbon cable to to screen PCB.
- - For breadboard prototyping, the [TMC6300-BOB](https://www.trinamic.com/support/eval-kits/details/tmc6300-bob/) is awesome and way easier to work with than the bare chip
+ - For breadboard prototyping, the [TMC6300-BOB](https://www.trinamic.com/support/eval-kits/details/tmc6300-bob/) is awesome and way easier to work with than the bare chip if you just want to play around with low current BLDC motors
- - Make sure to check the [open issues](https://github.com/scottbez1/smartknob/issues) - this design is not yet "stable", so beware that everything may not go smoothly, but that's the fun of DIY, right?
+ - Make sure to check the [open issues](https://github.com/scottbez1/smartknob/issues) - this design is not yet "stable", so beware that everything may not go smoothly.
+I would not recommend ordering these parts yourself until the [stable release v1.0 milestone](https://github.com/scottbez1/smartknob/milestone/1) is complete, as there are some mechanical interference issues in the current revision.

 Future plans:
  - consider switch to using an ESP32-S3-MINI-1 module (once Arduino core support is complete), as that would allow for direct USB HID support (for joystick/macro-pad type input to a computer)